Dallas Loves Brunch

-The latest restaurant concept in the Harwood district, is a contemporary European-style bistro called Mercat Bistro.
+Located in the Harwood District is a contemporary European-style bistro called Mercat Bistro.
 Paired with a tailored menu and wine list, this restaurant is an honest compilation of classics mostly from Europe and Texas.
 In addition, homemade croissants, pastries, coffee, and to go items are always tasty.

 If breakfast is the most important meal of the day, it should be eaten at a place that specializes in morning meals.
 Try the frittatas as a nice alternative to omelets with plenty of combinations from vegetarian to super-meaty, but it's Crossroads' signature cinnamon sticky buns that attract the biggest crowds.
 Served fresh and warm, they're big enough to share, but good enough to hoard.